m21ark/pfl_t2/README.md

 ### Computer Evaluation

 To evaluate the computer moves, we used the minimax algorithm.
 This algorithm is a recursive algorithm that calculates the best move to be made by the computer.
 It does so by calculating the value of all possible moves and choosing the one with the highest value.
 The value of a move is calculated, not by the number of pieces on the board, but by the defice between the number of captures made by the player and the number of captures made by the opponent.
-We noted that this makes the computer more prodent but had the setback of making them sometimes repeat moves endlessly, PCvsPC.
+We noted that this makes the computer more prudent but had the setback of making them sometimes repeat moves endlessly, in the PC vs PC mode as no PC wanted to make a compromising play.

 We used depth of 3 in the algorithm, however if there is no good move seen by the computer he will try to search for better moves, using 5 levels of depth.

 We had the need to add some arguments to the predicate.
 We added Player-Phase, and Depth, needed for minimax algorithm.